OIRNOIR/WackyWebM/README.md

  - next, the width, then the height at that keyframe (in pixels)
  - finally, the interpolation with which to advance towards the next keyframe (currently, only `linear` is supported.)
 If this is not given (and the line only has 3 fields), linear is assumed by default.

+Lines that start either in a `#` character, or are entirely empty, are ignored and may be used as comments.

 If it isn't overwritten, an implicit keyframe at 0 frames into the video is added with linear interpolation and the video's original size.
 To use this mode, add -k with the path to your csv file.